rbilgil/hoverpedia/README.md

 [Click here to install latest stable build for Chrome](https://chrome.google.com/webstore/detail/hoverpedia/pajemgajnfpngnbehkegefogdhddhemh)

 ###Changelog
-**v1.0 Initial release:**

-- Supports hovering over any link within Wikipedia to see preview of the link

-**v1.1:**
+####v1.3:
+    - All wikipedia links now have an outline on hover
+    - Links to wikipedia from other websites all have an outline

+####v1.2:
+    - Hover popup now appears in different positions if available screen-space dictates as such
+    - Fixed some paragraphs not displaying fully
+    - Fixed some cities only showing "Coordinates:" instead of the first paragraph.

+####v1.1:
     - Improved visuals
     - Many under-the-hood changes to improve the consistency of how the popup displays
     - Displays the popup from any site that links to Wikipedia!
     - Updated to have logo in extension settings

 ###License